 Finally, having a firm understanding of WID terminology and schema allows you to communicate what needs to be done and more importantly why.
-Being able to communicate why, for example, it is important to have leading zeroes in a field will hopefully keep IT from setting it as a numeric field causing data issues
+Being able to communicate why, for example, it is important to have leading zeroes in a field will hopefully keep IT from setting it as a numeric field We need to maintain causing data issues. leading zeroes.